RealityBending/IllusionGameHypnosis/documents/Inductions_scripts.md

 You are in complete control of your experience.
 Now, as we return to the visual illusion tasks, keep this relaxed state easily accessible.
 Pay closer attention to the elements that bias the illusion.
-Just as you've chosen to embrace this relaxation, you can effortlessly choose to ignore the red components in the tasks, focusing instead on the black elements.
+Just as you've chosen to embrace this relaxation, you can effortlessly choose to ignore the black components in the tasks, focusing instead on the red elements.
 This process will be simple and stress-free, and if your focus drifts, you can easily return to this state by re-centering your attention on my voice.

 ### State Exit

-I'll now leave you to continue with the visual illusion tasks, but before that, let's reinforce this hypnotic state.
+Now, as you continue with the visual illusion tasks, remember that drifting in and out is natural.
-Remember, drifting in and out is natural, and returning to this relaxed state is just as easy as drifting away.
+Returning to this serene state is as effortless as drifting away.
-Now, I'll count from one to five.
-When I reach five, you can open your eyes and continue with the tasks, maintaining this state of deep relaxation, while effortlessly ignoring any red components you encounter.
+Counting from one to five, you'll reawaken to proceed, carrying this relaxation with you. seeing past the illusion's biasing elements and perceiving the truth of the red elements underneath.
 One... take a deep breath...
-Two... feeling more refreshed and aware...
-Three... a sense of calmness surrounding you...
-Four... becoming more alert and ready to proceed...
-Five... open your eyes and continue, feeling relaxed and focused.
+Two... heightened awareness and refreshment...
+Three... enveloped in calmness...
+Four... ready to proceed...
+Five... open your eyes, maintaining relaxation and focus.
+"